Our programmes are designed to give students a practical experience that will help with their educational path and career choice.

 usually very popular with these hosts.

-have at least one or two of them.
-Ireland is a nation of showjumpers, crosscountry riders, hunters and
+at least one or two of them.
+Ireland is a nation of showjumpers, crosscountry riders, hunters and quality

-quality breeders.
+breeders.
 Our families take their horses and their horses' care very seriously.
-Irish families spend
+Irish families spend a lot of

 Usually these families compete in some way and in some cases to a very professional level.
 We have